ppy/osu-wiki/wiki/Tournaments/4WC/2025/en.md

 ### Registration

-- All participants must register for the tournament by connecting their osu! and Discord accounts via the [**registration form**](LINK).
+- All participants must register for the tournament by connecting their osu! and Discord accounts via the [**registration page**](https://osu.ppy.sh/oauth/authorize?client_id=21966&redirect_uri=https://script.google.com/macros/s/AKfycbyvyWQC-FzgG_ijZFCpDrdWqdtvwPC3OoccYTI4jZHPml5Gtc6QpH5ZJn9tnRbFnTDgDA/exec&response_type=code&scope=identify&state=%7B%22step%22%3A%22osu%22%7D).
 - The captain for each country will be **selected by the tournament organisers** at the end of registrations.
 - After registrations close, each captain will be sent the list of eligible players for their country.
 The player lists sent to captains are final and contain all eligible signups.
 - If a country has more than 8 eligible players, they are **recommended to organise tryouts**.
 If a team has 8 or fewer signups their team will be locked as is.
 They are, however, free to change their captain or remove a player within the team submission phase.